-The triptych depicts The Ascension featuring Mary Magdalene on a central canvas flanked by The Sealing of the Sepulchre and The Three Marys at the Tomb.
+The triptych depicts Christ’s Ascension on a central canvas flanked by The Sealing of the Sepulchre and The Three Marys at the Tomb.

-The painting was commissioned to fill the east end of the chancel of St Mary Redcliffe.
-It was Hogarth’s only commission from the Church of England; he did not follow any faith.
+The painting was commissioned as a new altarpiece for Bristol’s St Mary Redcliffe church.
+It was Hogarth’s only commission from the Church of England.
 He was paid £525 and the receipt still exists.

-The three paintings were too wide for the church and the side panels were placed at an angle to the central one.
-During the Victorian era Hogarth’s work was no longer thought to be suitable for the church and attempts were made to sell it.
-It was given to the Bristol Fine Art Academy, which became the Royal West of England Academy, in 1859.
-The work took up a great deal of space and presented challenges for public display, not least due to its size.
+During the Victorian era Hogarth’s work was no longer thought to be suitable for St Mary Redcliffe and attempts were made to sell it.
+Eventually, it was given to the Bristol Fine Art Academy, which became the Royal West of England Academy, in 1859.
+The work continued to present challenges for public display, not least due to its size.
 It was eventually rolled up and stored in the basement.

-Bristol Museum & Art Gallery officially acquired the paintings in 1955 from the Art Collections Fund and it has been on display at St Nicholas Church since the 1970s.
+Bristol Museum & Art Gallery officially acquired the triptych in 1955 from the Art Collections Fund and it has been on display at St Nicholas Church since the 1970s.